 LSU baseball defeats Wofford on walk-off homer in first game of NCAA regional

-CHAPEL HILL, N.C. — LSU baseball walked it off on a Steven Millam home run to defeat Wofford 4-3 in their first game of the Chapel Hill regional.
+CHAPEL HILL, N.C. — LSU baseball walked it off on a Steven Milam home run to defeat Wofford 4-3 in their first game of the Chapel Hill regional.

 The Tigers hit four solo home runs in the postseason win.